 In the case of Rwanda MESH-QI, the health system was decentralized to the district level so MESH-QI held district-level data sharing meetings.
-These meetings brought together a diverse audience and focused on both challenges and successes of the program.
-The data presented was aggregated to give a picture across the entire district rather than focusing on individual facilities.
-However, more in-depth data was presented based on what was deemed both illustrative and important.
-The meetings were an important space to discuss broader systems issues requiring support of health system leadership.
-In Rwanda, meetings were initially planned quarterly.
-The frequency was burdensome for stakeholders so were shifted to a semi-annual schedule.
-Data was integrated into other routine meetings to increase the timeliness of data sharing. is critical to identifying areas of weakness that can be addressed through MESH-QI.
+These meetings brought together a diverse audience and focused is critical to identifying areas of weakness that can be addressed through MESH-QI.
 At the same time, the review meetings can identify concerns where larger efforts such as district-wide stock-outs are at issue.
 While these may not be resolved by the MESH-QI, they can be clearly identified through the process.
 Debriefing meetings also offer time to discuss data quality issues that may have been noted when entering or analyzing observation checklists.
 Broader data sharing meetings are an opportunity to engage with key stakeholders and decision makers in the health system.
 Depending on the structure of the program, the audience will vary.